-Adding a second and third lead will make the process more complicated as you will have to keep track of each individual – not just where they are in the pipeline, but also their wants and needs, and what is necessary to get them progressed.
-When you reach the level of having a hundred or more people in your sales pipeline, management becomes a lot harder.
+If you see, taking a single lead through each step of the sales pipeline is relatively straightforward.
+You know your goals, you know the requirements, and you only have to keep track of where that person is within the pipeline.
+But, adding the second and third lead will make the process complicated.
+Because you will now have to track each individual – not just where they are in the pipeline, but also their wants and needs, and what is necessary to get them progressed.
+When you reach the level of having a hundred or more people in your sales pipeline, managing them becomes a lot harder.

 Here are some tips for effective sales pipeline management.

 You can see the lead stage in the pipeline even with the most basic record-keeping methods.
 From this, you can work out what you need to do to get them to the next stage.
 However, if this is your only strategy, then you must be missing out on several opportunities.

 Every lead will have different requirements, a different history, and a different budget.
 You can build a better relationship with each of them only when you treat them as an individual.